Dru-blip/pico-lang/README.md

 ## Getting Pico

 Currently, Pico provides prebuilt binaries for **Linux x86-64 only**.
 Support for other platforms has been planned.
-You can get Pico either by **downloading prebuilt binaries** or by **compiling from source**.
+You can get Pico linux either by **downloading prebuilt binaries** or by **compiling from source**.

 ---